cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/TECHNICAL_ARCHITECTURE.md

 **Process:**
 1. Generate DOCX and PDF documents
 2. Create email with attachments
-3. Send to all meeting attendees (filtered by tenant)
+3. Send to all meeting attendees
 4. Track delivery status (optional)
-5. **Tenant branding:** Custom email templates per tenant

 ---